Where is the Maranatha String Prep School?

 What is the difference between the Suzuki method and what the String Prep School offers?

 Maranatha String Prep School is committed to providing your child with a complete musical foundation for life-long learning and enjoyment of music.
-Maranatha String Prep School teachers are trained in the Suzuki approach in combination with other modern pedagogical approaches, but only the director, Elizabeth Pabon is registered with the Suzuki Association of the Americas.
+Maranatha String Prep School teachers are trained in the Suzuki approach in combination with other modern pedagogical approaches, but are not currently registered with the Suzuki Association.

 You can expect your String Prep School instruction to include:

 - The Suzuki based “Mother-Tongue Approach” to instruction and Suzuki sequencing